 Common Cause of Influenza

 If you have a reduced immunity or an underlying medical condition and spend much time around infected individuals, you are likely to become infected too.
 If you are not immunized, you could easily spread the virus to others who encounter you regularly.

-Certain people are more likely to be infected with the flu virus:
+Certain people are more likely to be infected with the influenza virus:

 - Staff members in nursing homes and long-term care facilities